RESEARCH STARTER

-Definition: A private charitable foundation, founded in 2000 and headquartered in Seattle, which aids in global health
+DEFINITION: A private charitable foundation, founded in 2000 and headquartered in Seattle, which aids in global health; the name changed from the Bill and Melinda Gates Foundation to the Gates Foundation in 2025

 Establishment and Purpose

-In January 2000, Microsoft founder and former chief executive officer (CEO) Bill Gates and his ex-wife Melinda established what has become the world’s most lavishly funded charitable foundation.
+In January 2000, Microsoft founder and former chief executive officer (CEO) Bill Gates and his ex-wife, Melinda, established what has become one of the world’s most well-funded charitable foundations.
 The Gateses earmarked $5 billion for the foundation in June 1999, following this with a contribution of $106 million in 2000.
 By June 2006, with additional funding from the Gateses, the foundation’s endowment reached $29.2 billion.
-According to the foundation's website, the endowment had reached more than $46 billion by the end of 2018.
-At the end of 2022, the Foundation’s endowment had reached $67.3 billion.
+According to the foundation's website, the endowment had reached more than $77.2 billion by the end of 2024.

 The endowment was enhanced substantially on June 25, 2006, when Warren Buffett pledged to the Gates Foundation ten million shares of Berkshire Hathaway class B stock worth $30.7 billion—the most substantial charitable donation in American history.
 This contribution, spread over several years, gave the Gates Foundation the largest endowment of any existing foundation.
 Even before Buffett’s gift, its assets exceeded the gross national product (GNP) of more than one hundred nations.